Skip to main content

 2. Equal Weights for Everything

-If all criteria are equally weighted, you don't need a weighted scoring model -- you need a simple average.
+If all criteria are equally weighted, you don't need a weighted scoring model.
+You need a simple average.
 Equal weights indicate that you haven't made the hard trade-off decisions about what matters most.
 Force the conversation.

 3. No Scoring Rubric